Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 * Type tetris
 * Complicated concepts

-' Are monad transformers really necessary
+' Are monad transformers really necessary ?
 ' surely these problems supported by the language
 ' that their peers are not groking (choice or not)

 ... is it worth it?... is it the best way?

 ---
-- data-background : #FF7777
+- data-background : #AAFF66

 ## Bacon dreams of well structured programs

 > Well-structured software is easy to write and to debug, and provides a collection of modules that can be reused to reduce future programming costs.
-(Why FP matters.
-John Hughes)
+[Why FP matters.
+John Hughes]